-8.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
-A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk.

-8.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the school in respect of individual children.
+- 8.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
+A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk. - 8.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the school in respect of individual children.
 Usually the person representing the school at these meetings will be the Headteacher or DSL.
-In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process.
-When requested for information by the safeguarding team staff members will provide that information within 24 hours.

-8.3 All reports for child protection conferences will be prepared in advance using the guidance and template report.
+In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process. - 8.3 All reports for child protection conferences will be prepared in advance using the guidance and template report.
 The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional and intellectual development and the child's presentation at school.
 In order to complete such reports, all relevant information will be sought from staff working with the child in school.

 8.4 Clearly child protection conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other professionals involved.
-We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a Child Protection Plan.
+We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a child protection plan.
 Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents.